encode/httpx/docs/compatibility.md

 ## Determining the next redirect request

-When using `allow_redirects=False`, the `requests` library exposes an attribute `response.next`, which can be used to obtain the next redirect request.
+When using `follow_redirects=False`, the `requests` library exposes an attribute `response.next`, which can be used to obtain the next redirect request.

 In HTTPX, this attribute is instead named `response.next_request`.
 For example: